especially in the lower part of the face, so the transition to this model was less dramatic a change.

 here are two handy murals of the bride down through the years.

-At WDW, we started out with the Corpse Bride (Oct 71—mid 70's), followed by Ol' Round Eyes.
+At WDW, we started out with the Corpse Bride (Oct 71—sometime in the 1980's), followed by Ol' Round Eyes.
 They went to a "middle bride" about the same time DL did (ca. 1995).
 WDW continued to fiddle around with her over the years, but not as radically as DL did, and so I lump all the brides in the Orlando attic from 1995 to 2007 into one "middle bride" category.
 Constance debuted in the fall of 2007.